McGillHaricots/peas-andlove/ML_Ensembles/README.md

 Data can be found in the data folder, with one file containing adjusted means, location, and genotype data for each trait.

-The data folder also includes the data used to create the biplots in the biplots folder, with one .csv for each trait.

 Raw data can be found at https://github.com/McGillHaricots/CDBN-GeneticGain and at https://github.com/Alice-MacQueen/CDBNgenomics

 There is one .py file for each model we implemented - Linear Regression (LinearRegressoin.py),